javinizer/Javinizer/README.md

 debug-shell-output | True/False | Displays debug output to your shell

 ## Other notes
+- If your library consists of both censored and uncensored movies, I recommend keeping 2 separate settings files for each group.
+You can then use the `-ImportSettings` parameter to specify the second settings file
 - If you are scraping large amounts of videos (1000+) with `translate-description=True`, do note that you may get IP banned from the Google Translate API for an indeterminate amount of time (up to 24 hours?)
     - You may want to scrape your library in batches, or set `translate-description=False` to avoid this altogether
 - If you want to update/refresh your existing metadata scraped from Javinizer, you can run a `Javinizer -Path <Path> -Recurse -MoveToFolder:$false -RenameFile:$false -Multi`